Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: Introduction

 Disks are one of the most common features of galaxies in the modern Universe.
 To describe a galaxy often amounts to describing its disk, and yet disks vary widely in their size, mass, thickness, kinematics, gas content, and star formation rates.
 Disks follow a number of well-behaved scaling relations, such as the Tully-Fisher relation between mass and rotational velocity \citep{1977A&A....54..661T, mcGaugh00-TullyFisher}, the Kennicutt-Schmidt relation between gas surface density and star formation rate \citep{kennicutt98}, and the \HI\ Size-Mass relation \citep{wang16-HISizeMass}.
 Because disks are conspicuous, large, and lit up by stars, they are among the best-understood components of the cosmic baryon cycle.

 Even though the bulk properties of disks are well-studied, many questions remain, and there is ample room for continued discovery.
 Of particular interest is the question of how galactic star formation is sustained.
 Gas depletion times are short ($\sim 1$ Gyr) for Milky-Way like disks \citep{2012ApJ...758...73S}, so in order for observed star formation rates to exist, there must be robust mechanisms that feed disks from the Circumgalactic Medium (CGM).
 One way to observe this material is through absorption.
 Astronomers seeking to explain how extragalactic gas accretes to form disks have examined the correlations between \HI\ disks and the CGM \citep{2015ApJ...813...46B} and pursued CGM absorption observations well inside $\sim 50$ kpc.
 In order to fully characterize the distribution and dynamics of this material, \HI\ radio emission studies are necessary.
 The question of how to study this previously undetected material outside the inner disk is a difficult one.
 Studies utilizing large single dish radio telescopes \cite[e.g.,][]{thilker04,pisano2014:GBT-NGC2997,deBlok2014:GBT-NGC2403,Qian2025:FAST-NGC2683} can probe low column density gas, but are lacking in spatial resolution.
-Interferometric emission studies \cite[e.g.,][]{fraternali02,Walter_2008-THINGS,heald2011:HALOGAS,deBlok24-Mhongoose} provide both high spatial and spectral resolution data cubes, as well as high sensitivity, allowing for the distribution of \HI\ to be more fully characterized.
-However, interferometric studies lack data from missing short baselines, meaning they are not sensitive to spatially diffuse signals greater than $\sim50-100$ kpc, depending on the interferometer configuration and target distance.
-The significance of this missing baseline effect is not well constrained in this context; however, there is little difference between the total observed fluxes between single-dish and interferometric studies.
-Recent studies have incorporated data from both single dish observations and interferometers, potentially alleviating this problem \cite[e.g.,][]{eibensteiner2023,wang2024-FEASTS_I,koch2025-GBT_VLA_DualConv}.
+Interferometric emission studies \cite[e.g.,][]{fraternali02,Walter_2008-THINGS,heald2011:HALOGAS,deBlok24-Mhongoose} provide both high spatial and spectral resolution datacubes, as well as high sensitivity, allowing for the distribution of \HI\ to be more fully characterized.

+While offering exquisite spatial resolution, interferometric studies sparsely sample the spatial frequencies within the UV plane when collecting data \citep{clark99,thompson99}, and are therefore not sensitive to all spatial scales.
+In particular, synthesized images from interferometers lack data from missing short baselines, known as the ``zero spacing problem" \citep{braun85}, meaning they are not sensitive to diffuse signals above a certain spatial scale.
+In the context of nearby ($\lesssim10-20$ Mpc), Milky Way-mass galaxies, this corresponds to missing spatially diffuse signals at scales greater than $\sim50-100$ kpc, depending on the target distance and array configuration.
+This could correspond to missing out on a diffuse component of \HI\ that overlays the disk or large-scale, diffuse features in the CGM.